 As noted above, the lab courses organized within the track vary from year to year, the content of the lab courses depending on on-going research activities within the Faculty of Geosciences.
 Inquiries regarding upcoming lab courses can be addressed to either the lab course coordinator or the Fellow of the Earth and Environment track.

-Dr. Hugo de Boer is the earth and environment fellow at UCU and holds office at Vening Meineszgebouw A, Princetonlaan 8a, Room 8.04, 3584 CB Utrecht.
+Dr. Hugo de Boer is the Earth and Environment fellow at University College Utrecht.
+Office: Vening Meineszgebouw A, Room 8.04, Princetonlaan 8a, 3584 CB Utrecht.